saicharanp/BloomFilter/README.md

     1) It is the frontend part of the application.
     2) Implemented using React, Redux, Material UI.
     3) Runs on the webpack dev server.
+    4) Enzyme and Jest for unit testing

   ### Server
     1) It is the backend API part of the application.
     2) Implemented using Express and Node js.
     3) Runs on the express dev server.
+    4) Mocha and Chai for unit testing

 ## Setup server and client